Rahul-Gupta-525/Dashboard-Analysis/README.md

 # Dashboard-Analysis
-Scrapping the data from IMDB using selenium and making a dashboard in using PowerBi
+Scraping the data from IMDB using Selenium and making a dashboard using PowerBI